Women’s Glasses

 Square Face Shape

 Square faces have a strong, defined jawline.
 Frames that introduce curved lines soften the angularity and create visual balance.
+The 2026 round vintage revival is one of the strongest trends for square faces.

 Best Frame Styles